Handprint Press

 February 11, 2013

 Jon and Flip Anderson have been working with Aprovecho Research Institute and building smokeless cookstoves in Haiti.
 They came up with this neat "rocket oven" design that answers some of the questions I get from folks about combining the dome oven design w/rocket technology.
 By simply using clay and organic matter and applying principles of mass and insulation they have created a beautiful, versatile, oven that can do significant baking w/very little fuel.
 For more about their work on developing business opportunities and helping with deforestation problems, goto www.RechoRoket.com.
-Here are . . .
+Here's a . . .

 Read the Post